Daniel-Wild-Cherry/SimpleConnectivityDetector/README.md

 ConnectivityDetector.bind(this);
 ```

+#### ConnectivityAdapter

-- [`ConnectivityAdapter`](simpleconnectivitydetector/src/main/java/com/wildcherryapps/simpleconnectivitydetector/ConnectivityAdapter.java) is a convenience class you can use if you don't need to override all `ConnectivityListener`'s methods.
+[`ConnectivityAdapter`](simpleconnectivitydetector/src/main/java/com/wildcherryapps/simpleconnectivitydetector/ConnectivityAdapter.java) is a convenience class you can use if you don't need to override all `ConnectivityListener`'s methods.

+#### Custom Usage

-You can add custom functionality by using `ConnectivityDetector`'s `create()` static method and the various builder methods it provides.
+You can easily create custom functionality with lambda functions by using `ConnectivityDetector`'s `create()` static method and the various builder methods it provides.
 For example:
 ```java
 ConnectivityDetector.create(this) // "this" references your Activity or Fragment
         .onNetworkAvailable(backOnline -> {